 GBHI’s goal is to reduce the scale and impact of dementia around the world by training and supporting a new generation of leaders to translate research evidence into effective policy and practice.
 It is the largest programme grant Atlantic Philanthropies has ever made, is the biggest philanthropic donation in Irish history, and the largest ever received by Trinity.

-Atlantic was founded by businessman Chuck Feeney who funded it by giving away all his wealth and who is promoting “giving while living” approach to philanthropy awarding amounts totaling €6.6 billion to institutions around the world.
+Atlantic was founded by businessman Chuck Feeney who funded it by giving away all his wealth and who is promoting “giving while living” approach to philanthropy awarding amounts totalling €6.6 billion to institutions around the world.
 Of the total, €1.6 billion was allocated to projects in the Republic and Northern Ireland, with Trinity a major beneficiary.
 The entirety of Trinity – new student facilities, educational programmes, research, and campus development – has benefitted from Mr Feeney’s benevolence in the past twenty years.